-Pain is something that we’ve all experienced.
 Pain is a subject that has been studied and questioned from very early on, and as a result different theories have evolved to explain the concept of pain.
 In this article we be will unveiling the truth about pain and why individuals experience pain differently.

 Did you know that: